Recently updated on April 21st, 2026 at 11:26 am

 You: Obtain Final Judgment and Enforce the Court’s Decision

-At the end of your Georgia small claims hearing, the judge will issue a final judgment.
-If the court rules in your favor and the defendant does not pay voluntarily, you can take enforcement actions, such as:
+At the end of your small claims hearing in Georgia, the judge will issue a judgment.
+If the court rules in your favor and the defendant does not pay voluntarily, you may take enforcement actions such as requesting a debtor’s examination to learn about the defendant’s income and property, seeking wage garnishment to collect money from the defendant’s paycheck, garnishing the defendant’s bank account, placing a lien on the defendant’s real estate, or asking the sheriff to seize and sell non-exempt personal property.

-In Georgia, you should generally wait at least 30 days after the judgment to allow the defendant time to file an appeal before beginning enforcement actions.
+In Georgia, you should generally wait at least 30 days after the judgment to allow time for the defendant to file an appeal before beginning enforcement actions.

 FAQs